 (vi) The Board of Directors (and any other person or body authorized by the Board of Directors) shall have the power and authority to interpret this Article I, Section 2(b) and to make any and all determinations necessary or advisable to apply this Article I, Section 2(b) to any persons, facts or circumstances, including but not limited to, whether outstanding shares of the Corporation's capital stock are "owned" for purposes of meeting the Requisite Percentage of this Article I, Section 2(b), whether a Shareholder Special Meeting Request complies with the requirements of this Article I, Section 2(b) and whether any and all requirements of this Article I, Section 2(b) have been satisfied.
-The Board of Directors (and any other person or body authorized by the Board of Directors) may require a Requesting Shareholder to furnish any additional information as may be reasonably required by the Board of Directors) to make any such interpretation or determination, and each Requesting Shareholder shall provide such information to the Board of Directors (or any other person or body authorized by the Board of Directors) to make any such interpretation or determination, and each Requesting Shareholder shall provide such information to the Board of Directors (or any other person or body authorized by the Board of Directors) to make any such interpretation or determination, and each Requesting Shareholder shall provide such information to the Board of Directors (or any other person or body authorized by the Board of Directors) and faith by the Board of Directors (or any other person or body authorized by the Board of Directors) shall be final, conclusive and binding on all persons, including without limitation the Corporation and all Requesting Shareholders.
+The Board of Directors (and any other person or body authorized by the Board of Directors) may require a Requesting Shareholder to furnish any additional information as may be reasonably required by the Board of Directors (as determined solely and exclusively by the Board of Directors, with such determination being final and binding) to permit the Board of Directors (and any other person or body authorized by the Board of Directors) to make any such interpretation or determination, and each Requesting Shareholder shall provide such information to the Board of Directors within ten business days of such request.
+Any such interpretation or determination adopted in good faith by the Board of Directors (or any other person or body authorized by the Board of Directors) shall be final, conclusive and binding on all persons, including without limitation the Corporation and all Requesting Shareholders.